Autodesk-Forge/forge-viewmodels/README.md

 Compile the solution, Visual Studio should download the NUGET packages ([Autodesk Forge](https://www.nuget.org/packages/Autodesk.Forge/), [RestSharp](https://www.nuget.org/packages/RestSharp) and [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json/))

 Start the **ASPNET.webapi** project, the **index.html** is marked as start page.
 At the webpage, the **New Bucket** blue button allow create new buckets (as of now, minimum input validation is implemented).
 For any bucket, right-click to upload a file (objects).
-For demonstration, objects are not automatically translated, but right-click on a object and select **Translate**.
+For demonstration, objects **are not** automatically translated, but right-click on a object and select **Translate**.
+If is a .ZIP file, it will request to type the root file.

 # Deployment